ORC FALL 2017 The Guest Bath

-It is that time of year again, and I am so excited to announce that JENRON DESIGNS will be a guest participant in the Fall 2017 One Room Challenge Event (link here).
+It is that time of year again, and I am so excited to announce that JENRON DESIGNS will be a guest participant in the ORC FALL 2017 The Guest Bath.

-In case you are wondering what the “ORC” is, here’s the scoop.
+In case you are wondering what the “ORC” is, here is the scoop.
 Twice a year, April/ October, for the past 11 seasons, the ORC has hosted over 200 interior design bloggers, as they join together and choose one room in their homes to make over.
 The designers only have six weeks, from start to finish in order to complete a full room transformation.
-To give you a better idea you can check out our very first ORC Spring Challenge the Sleeping Porch.
-Here are some fun flashback before and after pictures to get your ready for our next challenge.
+To give you a better idea you can check out our very first ORC Spring Challenge the Sleeping Porch, and here are some fun flashback before and after pictures to get your ready for our next challenge.

-Each week the guest designer’s will link their progress to the ORC host page Calling It Home (link here), and share their room’s progress.
-The best part you will be able to follow along with JENRON DESIGNS and all the participants progress just by clicking the ORC (link here).
+Each week the guest designer’s will link their progress to the ORC host page Calling It Home, and share their room’s progress.
+The best part you will be able to follow along with JENRON DESIGNS and all the participants progress just by clicking the ORC.
 The final completion date and big reveal of our Guest Bathroom makeover will be on Thursday, Nov.
 9th!!!
 I might regret choosing the guest bathroom this close to the holidays, but hopefully by the end we will have a pretty new bathroom for all our holiday guests.

 FALL 2017 Mission: The Jack n’ Jill Guest Bath